 My closest option was studying for my BA in Sociology & Anthropology and English Literature.
-Throughout my studies, I tried to find and conduct Korea-related research with every chance I had.
-Today, when I explain to students about globalisation, migration, and diaspora, I will bring in my family history as a case study.
+Throughout my studies, took every available opportunity to conduct Korea-related research.
+Today, when I explain to students about globalisation, migration, and diaspora, I bring in my family history as a case study.

 Why did you choose to pursue your higher education at the Hebrew University?

 I always wanted to study abroad.
-Since my sister had already immigrated to Israel and was studying at the Hebrew University, I chose the same.
-For my postgrad after finishing my undergrad studies, I planned to find a decent job at first.
+Since my sister had already immigrated to Israel and was studying at the Hebrew University, I chose the same path.
+After finishing my undergrad studies, I planned to find a decent job at first.

-But in the final year I was enchanted by the course on organisational behaviour and thanks to that, I decided to continue with sociology at the Organisation Studies Programme.
+But in the final year I grew enchanted by a course on organisational behavior and thanks to that, I decided to continue with sociology at the Organisation Studies Programme.

 Why did you research the cultural difference between Korean and Israeli firms?

 I have always wondered about how Israelis and Koreans can work together despite their cultural differences, ignorance and misunderstandings.
 My PhD focused on the Israeli-Korean business collaborations and I investigated the cultural perceptions of Koreans and Israelis towards each other.
-I interviewed Korean businessmen, diplomats and officials who work closely with Israel.
-Here, I got to understand the work of national imagination, the importance of post-colonial imagery, and the lingering presence of Korea’s underdeveloped past despite its developed present.
+For this purpose, I interviewed businessmen, diplomats, and officials from both countries.
+Here, I came to understand the work of national imagination, the importance of post-colonial imagery, and the lingering presence of Korea’s underdeveloped past despite its developed present.

 Walk us through your research in Berlin.
 What did you discover there?

 I taught at Global Humanities’ Summer School at Freie Universität Berlin and finalised my dissertation.
-I also started to work on the new project on Apple versus Samsung “patent wars”.
-During the summer, I fell in love with Berlin and its Korean community which led me to visit every known Korean restaurant and cultural event there.
+I also began work on a new project, the Apple versus Samsung “patent wars.”
+During the summer, I fell in love with Berlin and its Korean community, which led me to visit every known Korean restaurant and cultural event in the city.